ZeroKlu/python-crash-course/01 - Python Crash Course/Part I - Basics/Ch08_Functions/Lessons/12_bonus_virtual_environments.md

 ---

+### Make Sure the Virtual Environment Interpreter is Selected

+In Visual Studio Code, you need to ensure that the Python interpreter used for code testing is the one in the virtual environment.

+1. Open the VS Code Command Palette by doing one of the following:
+    * Click the cog icon in the lower left and select "Command Palette"
+      or
+    * Press `CTRL`+`SHIFT`+`P`
+2. Select "Python: Select Interpreter" from the menu
+3. Select the interpreter associated with your virtual environment

+---

 ### Update the Virtual Environment and Install Libraries

 The PIP installer will likely be out of date in your virtual environment, so